zulfadlizainal/nr-dimensioning/Part 6 Paging/1_Paging Block Probability/README.md

 ### Assumptions

-Asummptions taken for core network initiated paging:
+Asummptions taken for number of MT users in the area:

     # MT Users in the Area during busy hour (Assume)
     mt_rrc_hour = 1800

+Asummptions taken for core network initiated paging:

     # Number of cell is TAC area (Assume)
     tac_size = 200